YazanTartir/lexical-database/docs/import.md

 For nouns and adjectives, import the masculine and femine singular and plural forms, as well as derived terms.

-For verbs, use the third person singular past tense and masdar for lexemes.
+For verbs, use the third person singular past tense, masdar, and singular masculine forms of derived nouns and adjectives for lexemes.
 The third person singular non-past tense verb is included, but it's a word form.

+Cross reference citations with other dictionaries, or with the provided dictionary entry.

 For Al-Maany:

-Use this website for phrases.
+Use this website for phrases and synonym-building.

 For my vocabulary sets: